arazmoazzemi/Cloud-Docs/Opennebula/frontend-installation.md

-*Make a custom bridge netwok for opennebula-kvm-node* *For example :*
+*Make a custom bridge netwok for opennebula-kvm-node, For example:*

 ```
 touch /etc/netplan/minione.yaml